Annual conference 2025: Art therapy and collaboration (online ticket)

 Programme

-Online tickets will include main speaker presentations and plenary sessions from the main auditorium but will not include afternoon parallel experiential art-making sessions.
+Online tickets will include main speaker presentations and plenary sessions from the main auditorium.
+Online tickets will not include afternoon parallel experiential art-making sessions.

 Collaboration: Drivers, directions and dimensions

 What does collaboration mean for art therapists?
-Drawing on examples of innovative practice from around the world alongside their own professional experience, Ali and Helen will explore the drivers, directions and dimensions of collaboration in contemporary art therapy.
-Spanning collaboration with people, places and processes, they will discuss key issues in relation to art therapy theory, values and ethics, drawing on the views of both therapees and therapists.
+Drawing on examples of innovative practice from around the world alongside their own professional experience, Helen Jury and Ali Coles will explore the drivers, directions and dimensions of collaboration in contemporary art therapy.

 Tickets

-Tickets for our Annual Conference can ONLY be purchased directly from the BAAT website.
+Tickets for our annual conference can only be purchased directly from our website.

 Employer-funded bookings can be made for in-person or online participation by completing an invoice request form and returning it to events@baat.org.
 The deadline for online ticket employer-funded bookings is Monday, 6th October.